HOW TO USE YOUR LENSES

 These lenses are quarterly lenses for personal use.
 Use sterile contact lenses for no longer than the maximum recommended time per day.
 At the end of the quarterly period of use, you must replace the lenses with a new pair.
 Using the lenses in excess of the recommended time and/or use by other patients can cause serious infection.
 For safe use of contact lenses, you must follow the instructions carefully for their correct application, removal, cleaning and maintenance.
-Lens packaging that is intact guarantees that the product is sterile; if the seal is broken DO NOT USE the lenses and return the packet as soon as possible to the specialist who gave it to you.
+Lens packaging that is intact guarantees that the product is sterile; if the seal is broken DO NOT USE the lenses and contact immediately the Help Desk.
 Before applying the contact lenses: Wash and dry your hands prior to taking the lenses out of the container.

 Remove the lens from the container making sure it is not upside down and position it on the tip of your index finger.
 Before applying, it is advisable to rinse the lens with saline solution or multiuse solution.
 In front of the mirror, using the middle finger of the same hand, pull down your lower eyelid.
 With the middle finger of your free hand, raise your upper eyelid and delicately position the lens on the iris.
 Slowly release the eyelid.
 Repeat the operation for the other eye.

 Vision: Your vision should be good as soon as you have inserted the lens; if not, check that the lens is not upside down and check that you have not inverted the lenses.